Judge orders White House to immediately return CNN’s Jim Acosta's press pass

 The White House pulled Acosta's credentials hours later.

-The White House's explanations for why it seized Acosta's credentials have shifted over the last week.
+The White House explanations for why it seized Acosta's credentials have shifted over the last week.

 Sanders initially explained the decision by accusing Acosta of making improper physical contact with the intern seeking to grab the microphone.